harrison314/MapperPerformace/Readme.md

 Various methods are used to test the most frequent scenarios in simpler information system.

-This project uses the library [Simple Injector](http://simpleinjector.readthedocs.org/en/latest/index.html) as simple IoC container for autodicover.
+This project uses the library [Simple Injector](http://simpleinjector.readthedocs.org/en/latest/index.html) as simple IoC container for autodiscover.

 Used mappers: